The homotopy type of the PL cobordism category. II

 Let us give a brief outline of the proof of Theorem \ref{marking.equivalence}.
-To show that the map (\ref{forgetful.map}) induces a surjection between homotopy groups, we basically just need to show that any element $W$ of $\Psi_d(\mathbb{R}^N)(\Delta^p)$ is concordant to an element which admits a marking function.
-This will be done by first producing a partially-defined marking function for $W$ defined on a small open neighborhood of $Z(W)$ (which will be accomplished using Lemma \ref{marking.germ}) and then use the scanning techniques from the previous section to turn this partially defined marking function into one which is globally defined.
+To prove that the map (\ref{forgetful.map}) induces a surjection between homotopy groups, we will show that, for any element $W$ of $\Psi_d(\mathbb{R}^N)(\Delta^p)$ which is empty over $\partial\Delta^p$, there exists an element of $\Psi_d(\mathbb{R}^N)(\Delta^p)$ which admits a marking function and is concordant to $W$ \textit{relative to} $\partial\Delta^p$, i.e., the concordance we will construct will be empty over $[0,1]\times \partial\Delta^p$.
+This will be done by first producing a partially-defined marking function for $W$ defined on a small open neighborhood of $Z(W)$ (which will be accomplished using Lemma \ref{marking.germ}) and then use the scanning techniques from the previous section to turn this partially-defined marking function into one which is globally defined.
 On the other hand, the key step to prove that $\mathcal{F}_N$ induces an injection between homotopy groups is to show that, at least when we restrict to a sufficiently small open neighborhood of $Z(W)$, any two marking functions for a $p$-simplex $W$ are homotopic.
 This will be proven in Lemma \ref{marking.unique}.

 [marking]{Lemma}

 \begin{marking.germ} Let $M$ be a compact PL manifold with $\partial M \neq \varnothing$.
 If $W$ is an element of $\Psi_d(\mathbb{R}^N)(M)$ such that $Z(W) \neq \varnothing$ and $Z(W) \subseteq M - \partial M$, then there exists a partially-defined marking function $f$ for $W$ defined on an open neighborhood $V$ of $Z(W)$ in $M - \partial M$.
 Moreover, the marking function $f$ will only take values in $\mathbb{R}^N$. \end{marking.germ}